privateAccountOfLiu/ShadowFight2-Easy-Switch/README.md

 ### 本程序为开源项目，请勿用作商业活动！

 ***
-# Shadow Fight 2 Simple Converter (English Version)
+# Shadow Fight 2 Easy Switch (English Version)
 ## Abstract
 &emsp;&emsp;A Python project based on PySide6 and Vtk that helps you convert game-related files, providing an enhanced gaming experience for *Shadow Fight 2*.

 ## Project Introduction
 ### Code Description
 &emsp;&emsp;The project provides a release version of the EXE file and some source code.
-If you wish to use the project directly, simply download the release version of the EXE file and run it (Note: The program will create three new folders in its directory as output folders).

-&emsp;&emsp;If you wish to run the program from the source code, you only need to download all the Python code, but you must pay attention to the structural relationships between the files.
+If you wish to use the project directly, simply download the release version of the EXE file and run it (Note: The program will create three new folders in its directory as output folders); If you wish to run the program from the source code, you only need to download all the Python code, but you must pay attention to the structural relationships between the files.
 You can also clone the project directly to run it locally.
 Before running, you must install the dependencies:
 ```
 pip install pyside6 vtk
 ```